mofaizal/cka-and-ckad-certification-exams-practices-samp/README.md

 ### Context

-Create application deployment called cloud-store using kubeclt
+Create application deployment called cloud-store using kubectl

 ### Taks
 -	All objects should be in the ``` cloud ``` namespace.
 This namespace already exists in the cluster.